 Strategies for Safety and Solidarity: Understanding protection through creativity in South Sudan and Colombia

 Artists who create political and socially engaged work are increasingly at risk.
 In contexts of protracted socio-political conflicts or post-peace agreements, discussions of safety and protection for social and cultural leaders (where artists and allied activists are situated), are often reduced to mitigating risk to harm and physical violence.
 Less is known about how artists, allies or their organizations experience those harms and what protection infrastructures they build up to continue collective action.
-This project identifies how artists and allied activists understand protection and vulnerability based on lived experiences.
+This project identified how artists and allied activists understand protection and vulnerability based on lived experiences.

 • First, how do artists seek safety in times of conflict and unstable peace?